Across the Space Frontier - circumlunar trip

 In Fiction

-Lester Del Rey included a fictional account of a lunar excursion in Mission to the Moon.
+Lester Del Rey included a fictional account of a circum-lunar excursion apparently modeled after von Braun’s in Mission to the Moon.
 His hero, young Jim Stanley, gets selected to pilot the lunar probe.

 In Real Life